robcmills/openspace-jeopardy/readme.md

 ### Todo

+- [ ] Remove transition when closing clues
 - [ ] Implement GameLayout
 - [ ] Join as contestant / spectator
 - [ ] Move .css into inline styles to be consistent